-16.18 Pointing mortar is applied in accordance with the Certificate holder's instructions and not less than one week after the panels have been installed.
-Pointing should not be carried out in direct sunlight.
+- 16.18 Pointing mortar is applied in accordance with the Certificate holder's instructions, and the insulation must not be allowed to get wet after the panels have been installed.
+Pointing should not be carried out in direct sunlight. - 16.19 Relevant seals are positioned and installed at all openings (for example windows and doors), overhanging eaves, gas and electric meter boxes, wall vents or where the panel abuts any other building material or surface. - 16.20 Care should be taken in the detailing of the system around such features as openings, projections and at eaves (see Figures 9 and 10) to ensure adequate protection against water ingress and to limit the risk of water penetrating the system.

-16.19 Relevant seals are positioned and installed at all openings (for example windows and doors), overhanging eaves, gas and electric meter boxes, wall vents or where the panel abuts any other building material or surface.
+Figure 9 Typical window head and jamb details

-16.20 Care should be taken in the detailing of the system around such features as openings, projections and at eaves (see Figures 10 and 11) to ensure adequate protection against water ingress and to limit the risk of water penetrating the system.
+Figure 10 Typical roof eaves details